rehierl/node-tree-outliner/3-basic-design/3-0-2-sections.md

 The process of creating an outline for a given tree of nodes may be referred to as "sectioning the tree", or in general "to section a tree".

+Note that such a process can be understood to group the structurally related nodes (e.g. a geographical relationship) on a logical level (e.g. by political relationship).

 **CLARIFICATION**
 With regards to sectioning a tree, the sectioning nodes are said to be the tree's "active" nodes.
 Any other node is therefore said to be an "inactive",